awsdocs/amazon-chime-user-guide/doc_source/chime-join-meeting-conference-room.md

 # Joining a meeting using an in\-room video conference system<a name="chime-join-meeting-conference-room"></a>

-To join Amazon Chime meetings with video and audio from an in\-room system, you can do so by using the SIP or H\.323 protocol\.
+To join Amazon Chime meetings with video and audio from an in\-room system, you enter a meeting ID or a set of numbers\.
+Your meeting invitation contains the ID or numbers\.
+What you enter depends on the protocol that the in\-room system uses —**SIP** or **H\.323**, and the meeting invitation specifies the protocol\.

 **To join an Amazon Chime meeting using an in\-room conference system**